Szwendacz99/BookStack-Python-exporter/README.md

 - export at multiple levels at once (export Books or/and Chapters or/and Pages as files)
 - choose if local files should be updated only if their edit timestamp is older than remote document last edit, or timestamps should be ignored and files will always be overwritten with the newest version
 - customizable path for placing exported notes
+- configure replacing any characters in filenames with "_" for any filesystem compatibility
 - authorization token is loaded from txt file

 Requirements: